 Put your thinking cap on and try coming up with the current active college football coaches to have won a national championship.
-Go ahead, there are only five.
+Go ahead, there are only six.

-Alabama’s Nick Saban and Clemson’s Dabo Swinney are no-brainers.
+Alabama’s Nick Saban, LSU’s Ed Orgeron, and Clemson’s Dabo Swinney are no-brainers.
 Kansas’ Les Miles and North Carolina’s Mack Brown are the ones you have to dig deep to recall.
 But don’t forget about Texas A&M head coach Jimbo Fisher, who is being paid handsomely to hopefully lead the Aggies to a national title.

-Fisher has generated a lot of excitement surrounding TAMU’s football program.
-He just recruited Texas’ top signal caller and his current one, Kellen Mond, believes he’s the best quarterback in the SEC.
-(Maybe he forgot Tua Tagovailoa hasn’t entered the NFL Draft quite yet.)
+Fisher has already generated a lot of excitement surrounding TAMU’s football program.
+He recruited Texas’ top signal caller and his current one, Kellen Mond, believes he’s the best quarterback in the SEC.

 Texas A&M handed Fisher a massive amount of money to leave the ACC and lead their program following his successful stint in charge of the Florida State University Seminoles.
 By the time his 10-year contract in College Station is over, he’ll have constructed quite the fortune since his days as LSU’s offensive coordinator under Saban.

 How has that Jimbo Fisher net worth been accumulated?
 Let’s take a look at his career.

 Florida State and Assistant Coaching Career